310mc/https-310mc.github.io-tl/source/_posts/submarine/nirai_kanai.md

 ## Translation Notes
 [^1]: This is a reference to Chapter 200 of the first main story.
 [^2]: King Caesar is a kaijuu in Godzilla.
 It looks like a Shisa, a guardian from Okinawan mythology.
-[^3]: For anyone interested, [here is a video](https://www.youtube.com/watch?v=vJmWVWCdTYo) that discusses how Japan views religion, that I found to be relevant to this story.
+[^3]: For anyone interested, <a href="https://www.youtube.com/watch?v=vJmWVWCdTYo" target="_blank">here is a video</a> that discusses how Japan views religion, that I found to be relevant to this story.
 [^4]: Typically, *kakusu* means to conceal, but it has an archaic meaning to say “to behead”.
 [^5]: “The Dance of Divine Slicing” shares a pronunciation with the name *Kanzaki*, the *kan* in the technique being “god”, and the *zaki* being “to slice; cut open.”
-This is also related to his role as a Kanzaki mentioned earlier in the story, as well as in [Meteor Impact](https://310mc.github.io/meteor_impact/) (One Year Ago, Chapter 11).
+This is also related to his role as a Kanzaki mentioned earlier in the story, as well as in <a href="/meteor_impact" target="_blank">Meteor Impact</a> (One Year Ago, Chapter 11).
 [^6]: A wordplay with his name, *shinkai*, which also means deep sea.